manassaloi/manassaloi.github.io/_posts/2019-03-10-good-managers-bad-product-manager.markdown

 Having empathy for your fellow workers is important and **the best Managers are empathetic.** Good managers know that you are a human being and not treat you like a ‘resource’.
 I had worked under 2 different managers at a previous company; One who once asked how my girl friend was doing when I left work early one day to take care of her; and another who did not even bother asking how I was when I had taken sick leave for multiple days.
 Needless to ask who I enjoyed working with more.

-**Good Managers know micromanagement does not scale.** Good managers know that they can’t do everything and give you autonomy, more responsibilities.
+**Good Managers gives you freedom but with responsibility.** Good managers know that they can’t do everything and give you autonomy, more responsibilities.
 I was just 1 year out of college when Sameer (my CEO) let me run CashBoss, a new business unit at CouponDunia.
 Soon I was handling growth for Coupondunia and was given additional responsibility of the Desktop site too.
+Sameer gave me as much freedom as I needed to do my job well, but with the responsibility of doing the right thing, and always giving my 100%.
+He did not try to "manage" me.

 **Good managers praise publicly; but give feedback in private.** They shield their subordinates from Office politics, praise them when things go right and share the blame when someone screws up.